lightninglabs/pool/README.md

 time-value of their coins within a channel, accounting for worst-case force close CSV delays.

-The LLM critically allows participants on the network to exchange pricing signals to determine where liquidity in the network is most _demanded_.
+Pool critically allows participants on the network to exchange pricing signals to determine where liquidity in the network is most _demanded_.
 A channel opened to an area of the sub-graph that doesn't actually need that liquidity will likely remain dormant and not earn any active routing fees.